DamienIrving/cmdline_provenance/docs/index.rst

 it is possible maintain a record of all data processing steps from intial download/creation of the data files to the end result (e.g. a .png image).

-``cmdline_provenance`` contains a series of functions for generating history records in the NCO/CDO format, and for combining the current record with previous records to maintain a complete command log.
+``cmdline_provenance`` contains a function for generating command logs in the NCO/CDO format, in addition to simple functions for reading and writing log files.

 Installation